Bouillie

 Delicious directly out of the oven, the cooled stecce need a quick reheating or toasting to bring out their best flavor.

-One thought on “Jim Lahey’s stecce
+One Response to “Jim Lahey’s stecce”

-1. Pingback: No-knead flaxseed & whole wheat bread « Bouillie
+By No-knead flaxseed & whole wheat bread « Bouillie on March 2, 2010 at 5:34 am

 Leave a Reply